kashishgupta1990/hapi-api/README.md

   - [Revision History](#revision-history)

-#Hapi Mongoose Boilerplate #
+# Hapi Api Boilerplate #

 This Boilerplate is ready to use pack having very exciting feature of HapiJs and MongooseJs.

 This Boilerplate having some of common plugin which can be used as per required.

-This boilerplate will give you a quick start to your Node Application Server with HapiJs.
+This Boilerplate will give you a quick start to your Node Application Server with HapiJs.

 We are Hapi to release this exciting version to build your Node app on Hapi-Api-Boilerplate.

+It's by default gives you the `ToDoApplication` API's.
+It will help you to understand and build your own API's

 ##Installation##
-This library is available for **Node** only.
+This library is available for **Node v4** and above.
 See the installation steps below:

 ###Download(GIT)###
 ```bash